leopedroso1/leopedroso1/README.md

 ### Hi there 👋 I'm Leo

 - 🔭 I’m currently working/architecting a new data platform focused on data mesh architecture.
-- 🌱 I’m currently learning platform building.
+- 🌱 I’m currently data learning platform building.
 Any DevOps and Terraform hints are welcome!
 - :compass: I'm currently living in the United Kingdom :guard::teapot:
 - 💬 Ask me about Big Data, Spark/Databricks, Machine Learning or any Data Engineering topic :tea: I'm really glad to help!
 - 📫 How to reach me: A Linkedin message is more than welcome!